xen-project/xen/docs/designs/nested-svm-cpu-features.md

 - 2 `SVML` *SVM Lock*: Not required for L0, not provided to L1

-  Seems to be aboult enabling an operating system to prevent "blue pill" attacks against itself.
+  Seems to be about enabling an operating system to prevent "blue pill" attacks against itself.

-  Xen doesn't use it, nor provide it; so it would need to be implementend.
+  Xen doesn't use it, nor provide it; so it would need to be implemented.
 The best way to protect a guest OS is to leave nested virt disabled in the tools.

 - 3 `NRIPS` NRIP Save: Require for both L0 and L1